ait-energy/matsim-model-vienna/README.md

 - **Population synthesis**: based on the Austrian mobility survey *Österreich Unterwegs 2013/14* by Tomschy et al. (2016) with [ARUP PAM](https://github.com/arup-group/pam), scaled up to population of 2020
 - **Population**: 332k agents represent 12.5% of the mobile population older than 5 years.
   - Agents use the MATSim modes walk, bike, pt, car, ride.
-  - Source, destination and through traffic: trips are trimmed at the border of the simulation area.
-Cordon entry and exit points are assigned to the appropriate links in the matching direction, which is especially important for cordon points on motrways.
-For public transit the exit and entry points are high-ranking train stations.
-All agents with at least one cordon trip are assigned to the special subpopulation "subpop_cordon_agents".
-This allows for separate handling in mode choice.
+  - Trips include inside, source, destination and through traffic (see cordon traffic)
   - Traffic by foreign citizens is not included (except for cargo traffic)
 - **Cargo traffic**: represented as ~10% reduction in `flowCapacityFactor` and `storageCapacityFactor` and a reduction of all count stations.
 - **Routing**: SwissRailRaptor (not Ariadne)
-- **Mode choice model:** 10 subpopulations, based on Greene and Hensher (2003), plus the additional cordon subpopulation.
+- **Mode choice model:** 10 subpopulations, based on Greene and Hensher (2003), plus an additional subpopulation for cordon trips.
 - **Calibration:** on modal split derived from synthesized population

 ### Coverage Area